 You can sell valid manufacturer's coupons on eBay, but there are a few limitations.
-Please see the guidelines below to learn more about what limits are placed on the sale of coupons.
+Please see the guidelines below to learn more about the limits on the sale of coupons.

 Make sure your listing follows these guidelines.
 If it doesn't, it may be removed, and you may be subject to a range of other actions, including restrictions of your buying and selling privileges and suspension of your account.

 You may sell up to $100 or 25 valid, unexpired, original coupons per month.
 (See additional information below for more guidelines.)